AdBlue™ in diesel tank

 AdBlue™ in diesel tank: The problem and solution

 In order to meet Emission Standards, diesel vehicles need to reduce their emissions down to a certain level depending upon the engine size.
 In response to this, exhaust technology has been introduced that uses a fluid known as AdBlue™ (DEF) to reduce the Nitrous Oxides present in emissions.

 AdBlue™ is commonly mistaken as a fuel additive, when in fact it should not be mixed with diesel at all.
 Whereas diesel is for the running of the engine, AdBlue™ is designed for the SCR system in the vehicle exhaust and therefore is dispensed into a completely different tank to the diesel.

 Whilst AdBlue™ has been used in some vehicles since 2005, updates to the Emission Standards have seen more and more needing to comply.
 To date it covers all new trucks, buses, agricultural and plant equipment as well as some passenger cars.
 For many, AdBlue™ is still relatively new and filling up the vehicle with both fluids is not yet second nature.
 Even for those that are used to it mistakes still happen...just look at how often people put petrol in their diesel car!
-So what happens if you do the dreaded and accidently put AdBlue™ in your diesel tank?
+So what happens if you do the dreaded and accidentally put AdBlue™ in your diesel tank?

-What happens if I accidently put AdBlue™ in my fuel tank?
+What happens if I accidentally put AdBlue™ in my fuel tank?

 To help avoid confusion, a lot of vehicles have a blue fill cap for the AdBlue™ tank and black, red or green for diesel, and on many HGVs the AdBlue™ and diesel fill points are positioned quite far away from each other.
 However this isn’t fool proof and a driver mistakenly putting AdBlue™ into the diesel tank can have disastrous consequences.